 Social media is here to stay, that’s a fact.
-Nowadays it’s hard to find someone who doesn’t use Facebook, Twitter, Instagram, Snapchat, etc. We use them to interact with our friends, share our lives, express our opinions….even finding jobs!
+Nowadays it’s hard to find someone who doesn’t use Facebook, Twitter, Instagram, Snapchat, etc. We use them to interact with our friends, share our lives, send the best memes, express our opinions….even finding jobs!
 We would normally think of all of this people as users or friends; but using our business-glasses they become customers and clients (even if they are only potential ones).
 That’s where a new chapter in the never-ending book of marketing begins: Social Media Marketing.

 In the words of Daniel Nations from webtrends.com, Social Media Marketing is the process and strategies marketers and businesses use to advertise their brands, products , and services in social networks in order to attract new customers, as well as trying to reach a bigger market than they would with traditional marketing strategies.
 This beatiful concept is born from the addition of the most important characteristics of social media, closeness and personalization, to our marketing efforts.
 In other words, it made marketing more “human” and “sensitive”.
 We no longer speak to “the market”, “the audience” or “the clients”; we now talk directly to (and with) John, or Mary, or Susan.

 One of the main differences between Social Media Marketing (SMM) and traditional Marketing is that we as businesses and companies are at the same “level” as our customers.
 We no longer are faceless giants trying to sell, but a feeling “person” willing to hear and understand, as well as receiving feedback or complaints.
 This is incredibly important if we consider that this way we can actually get to know our customers without the help of a third party, just by paying attention, or even by asking the client what they really need and want.
 We obtain primary information directly from the source, and can spare the money which we would normally spend in a focus group, for example.